RachitMalik12/KTV-Immunity-War/README.md

 Required Features:
 -Gameplay III (ALL):

+- Delay agnostic design (RM & LT): Documented data related to zoom delay and from cross play session to show the game is delay agnostic and the lag is minimum.
+Documented changes to account for the potential lag faced by some users: https://docs.google.com/document/d/1GNYXo2HXgTYso2Dm1yZy9DnFG0UcxIwP-YOs_e9Npxk/edit?usp=sharing

 -Advanced Decision-Making (FC): The algorithm implemented calculates H Cost (distance between the enemy and end goal) and a G Cost (distance between the enemy and next position).
 What happens is at the current position of the enemy, they will calculate the G+H cost of the positions up/left/right/down of it. whichever one has the lowest G+H cost, we will add to the queue.
 After we finish calculating and adding until we get to the player's position, we will slowly push all positions as positions to move to, creating a path to the player from the enemy that the enemy follows.

 -Cooperative Planning (LT):